cy-xu/open_baby_monitor/README.md

 Goals:
  - A live video feed of the baby's crib
  - Tracks the baby's movement using both temporal and depth information
+ - Detects if the baby is in the crib and logs her sleep time and quality
  - Detects the baby's face and send an alert if the baby is face down
+ - Tracks the room temperature and humidity and check if there is a correlation with the baby's sleep quality

 DepthAI